Testing in a DevOps Mindset

 Do your development teams follow DevOps, or are you considering implementing a DevOps culture in the future?
 If so, you need to know how to approach software testing with a DevOps mindset.

-DevOps aims to increase the ability of software development teams to release applications and services at high velocity by unifying development and operations, with a strong focus on automation and application performance monitoring at all steps of the development pipeline.
+A DevOps adoption aims to unify development and operations, with a strong focus on automation and application performance monitoring at all steps of the development pipeline.

 The need for DevOps arose from Agile practices such as application automation were used to release software faster in Agile teams, but the flood of smaller more frequent releases strained QA and operations teams.
 Then came the ideas of treating the entire software lifecycle as a single process, automating that cycle, and, therefore, reducing downstream pressure on operations.
 The end cultural movement was a set of practices that view software delivery as a strategic business initiative.

 Testing software in DevOps is similar to Agile in that testing is conducted earlier, at all stages of development.
-DevOps presents its own unique testing focuses, challenges, and different test metrics for improving testing processes in future releases (here's a list of Agile testing metrics that can also be relevant for DevOps teams).
+DevOps presents its own unique testing focuses, challenges, and test metrics for improving testing processes in future releases.

 DevOps Testing Processes and Best Practices